Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Henri Poincaré’s Work on Relativity, 1898--1906

 \subsection{The Book \emph{La Science et l’hypothèse}}

-Published in 1902, \emph{La Science et l’hypothèse} is Poincaré’s most influential popular work.
-Developed from lectures given since the late 1890s, it presented to a broad audience his reflections on the foundations of science.
-Translated rapidly into several languages—into German in 1904—the book achieved wide international circulation.
-In the German translation, the translators added a new footnote referring to Poincaré’s article \textit{La mesure du temps}, thereby giving German-speaking readers explicit access to this important text absent from the original French edition.
+Published in 1902, \emph{La Science et l’hypothèse} is Poincaré’s most influential philosophical work.
+Developed from lectures and essays written in the preceding years, it presented to a broad audience his reflections on the foundations of science.
+Translated rapidly into several languages---including German in 1904---the book achieved wide international circulation.
+In the German translation, the translators added a footnote referring explicitly to Poincaré’s article \textit{La mesure du temps}, thereby giving German-speaking readers a direct indication of a text absent from the original French volume.

-The book contains no technical developments but offers a strikingly clear philosophy of science.
-Poincaré argued that absolute space has no empirical reality: only relations among objects, and the measurement of distance or motion, have meaning.

-Likewise, absolute time does not exist for experience.
-The simultaneity of two distant events can be defined only through a practical convention, for example, by assuming that light covers the out-and-back path with the same speed.
+The book contains no technical development of the Lorentz transformations, but it offers a strikingly clear philosophy of physical science.
+Poincaré argued that absolute space has no empirical reality: only relations among bodies, and the measurement of distances and motions, have physical meaning.
+Likewise, absolute time is not directly given by experience.
+The simultaneity of two distant events can be defined only through a convention, for example by assuming that light covers the two directions of a round trip in equal times.

-Poincaré also discussed what he already called the principle of relativity.
-According to him, the known laws suggest that no mechanical, optical, or electrical experiment can reveal absolute motion.
-He reviewed experimental attempts, in particular interferometric ones, that had failed to detect the Earth’s motion through the ether.
+Poincaré also discussed what he called the principle of relative motion.
+The known laws suggested that no mechanical, optical, or electrical experiment could reveal absolute motion.
+He reviewed experimental attempts, especially optical and interferometric ones, that had failed to detect the Earth’s motion through the ether.
+In this philosophical context, the principle of relativity appeared not as a sudden isolated postulate, but as the gradual elevation of a repeated empirical failure into a general guiding principle.

 More generally, Poincaré emphasized the hypothetical and provisional nature of scientific laws.
-Theories are not final truths but instruments for classification and prediction, destined to evolve.
+Theories are not final copies of reality, but instruments for classification, prediction, and coordination of experience.